nikitabelii/FinFind-SafeGuard/README.md

 <img src= "https://github.com/nikitabelii/FinFind-SafeGuard/assets/143030719/e28e0ddd-28ac-48f6-a64c-06edc0dfcec9" length = "350">
 <img src= "https://github.com/nikitabelii/FinFind-SafeGuard/assets/143030719/c5bca813-3989-4c34-af45-0b693c893517" width = "343">

 When the camera **spots a shark** in the beach water, it participates in ensuring public safety by **sending an immediate alert** to the nearby lifeguard.
-This message empowers the **lifeguard** to swiftly take action, warning people on the beach of the danger and potentially preventing dangerous encounters between humans and sharks.
+This message tells the **lifeguard** to take action, warning people on the beach of the danger and potentially preventing dangerous encounters between humans and sharks.

 <img src="https://github.com/nikitabelii/FinFind-SafeGuard/assets/143030719/480d7470-687c-47e7-a2df-5a02278510a8" width="800">